remix-run/remix/decisions/0004-deferred.md

 ### Behavior

-The `<Deferred />` fallbackElement prop only renders on the initial render of the `<Deferred />` component.
+The `<Suspense />` fallback prop only renders on the initial render of the `<Deferred />` component.
 It will not render the fallback if props change.
 Effectively, this means that you will not get a fallback rendered when a user submits a form and loader data is revalidated and you will not get a fallback rendered when the user navigates to the same route with different params.

 This may feel counter-intuitive at first, but stay with us, we really thought this through and it's important that it works this way.
 Let's imagine a world without the deferred API.
 For those scenarios you're probably going to want to implement Optimistic UI for form submissions/revalidation and some Pending UI for sibling route navigations.